javigs82/ddd-spring-startwars-api/README.md

 the domain model layer.
 You must keep the domain model entity classes agnostic from the infrastructure that you use to persist data (EF or any other framework) by not taking hard dependencies on frameworks.

+### Nouns

+nouns found while domain analisys are:
+ - People
+ -Startship

+which they reflect the model of the services

+### Verbs
+This section is in charge of the definition of the funcionalities represented as endpoints

+ - /people: endpoint to get all people.
+It defines one mandatory param `sort` that can take the following values:
+ {`+name`,`-name`,`+created`,`-created`}

 ## Getting Started